Bill Carmody

 Dare To Be Different

-To prevent this, Bill took the unprecedented step of brokering a deal in which his client funded a $180,000 settlement of the first case on the docket.
+To prevent this, Bill took the unprecedented step of brokering a deal in which his client funded a $180,000 settlement of another case, the first case on the court’s trial docket.
 This enabled Carmody’s case to be tried while his client still had the edge.
 Bill did go to trial and won a resounding take-nothing judgment – and jury debriefing confirmed the deciding role of the key expert’s testimony.
 Bill’s client also won a counterclaim of almost $700,000.

 Despite the plaintiff’s vigorous attempts to overturn the take-nothing judgment, this remarkable victory withstood appellate scrutiny; it was affirmed by both the Corpus Christi Court of Appeals and the Texas Supreme Court.
 Wowed with Carmody’s results throughout the trial and appellate process, the company’s CEO remarked: “I’ve dealt with lots of trial lawyers and, by far, Bill Carmody is the best I’ve ever seen.”
 Bill Woodruff, CEO, Wm.
-K. Woodruff and Co., Dallas, TX.
+K. Woodruff and Co., Dallas, Texas.

 For media coverage of the brokered settlement, see National Law Journal, February 2, 1998, “Two Texas Litigators Leapfrog to Trial Win.”